The Singleton

 "Is whatever you've found worth losing us."

-She had practiced the sentence in her head for three days.
-She had wanted it to come out calm.
-It came out calm.
+She had practiced the sentence for three days and wanted it to come out level.
+It came out level.

 "I'm not losing you," he said.

 "You're in the garage every night.
 You don't eat.
 You don't sleep.
 You flinch at sunlight.
-The kids ask why Daddy's always in the cave."
+The kids ask why Daddy lives in the cave."

 "I'll be done soon."